top of page

 Our doctors will perform a physical examination to determine the foot’s tenderness and the precise spot where the patient has the pain to rule out other potential foot problems.

-RH PF Treatment Icons-29.png
+RH PF Treatment Icons-29

 Pain Evaluation